 Caterpillar

 On a warm but overcast day, we went up Lodge Hill.
 With my box of pastels and a sketch pad, I felt like Vincent van Gogh going out to do a day’s work.
-Before I knew its real name, we (kids and I) used to call it Butterfly Hill, because in August particularly it was… Continue reading Caterpillar
+Before I knew its real name, we used to call it Butterfly Hill, because in August particularly it was full of lepidoptera.… Continue reading Caterpillar

 A Grave Spot Unearthed